dev-bhoomi/district-weather-app/README.md

-# District-Weather-Application
+# Compound Interest Calculator

-Developed a weather application that provides real-time weather information for any city.
-Users can input the name of a city to view the current temperature along with a weekly weather forecast.
-The user interface dynamically changes based on the weather conditions, offering a visual representation of the weather.
-The application is built using React, JavaScript, CSS, HTML, and integrates with the RapidAPI for weather data.
+This Compound Interest Calculator is a web application built using React.js, JavaScript, CSS, and HTML.
+It enables users to easily calculate compound interest based on their principal amount, interest rate, compounding frequency(Annually, Quarterly, Semi-Annually, and Monthly), and investment duration.
+The user-friendly interface allows for quick and accurate calculations with dynamic results visualization.
 ## Features

-- #### City-Based Weather Search :
+- #### Dynamic Calculation :
-Enter the name of any city to retrieve and display the current temperature and weather conditions.
+Computes the compound interest based on the provided inputs and selected compounding interval.

+- #### Visual Representation:
+ Displays the calculated amount over the investment period using a graphical chart, allowing users to visualize the growth of their investment over time.

 - #### Responsive Design :
 The application is fully responsive, ensuring a seamless user experience across different devices and screen sizes.
-- #### Question Loading :
-Allows manual loading of questions, ensuring a unique experience with each playthrough.
-- #### Score Tracking :
-Tracks and displays the user's current level and score, motivating users to achieve higher scores.

 ## Languages/Library